Thompson-Okanagan Economic Region

 Employment Trends

-Total employment in December 2024 was 6,410, showing a substantial decrease of 510. relative to December, employment levels decreased by 10, showing weakness.
+Total employment in December 2024 was 6,410, showing a substantial decrease of 510. against December, employment levels reduced by 10, experiencing pressure.

 Loading...